tylermcginnis/CoderCombat/README.md

 service.
 My schema for Mongo involves a Title, Question, Parameter, and Answer.
 When a user clicks submit, an ng-click event is fired, I then take the code that was in his or her editor, parse it to be in the correct format, pass in the Parameter from the DB, evaluate it, then compare the result to the actual answer. </p>
-<p> Socket.IO is the main contributer of this application.
+<p> Socket.IO is the main contributor of this application.
 I used Sockets in order to keep a constant live stream
 going between both users and their editors. </p>
 <br /><br />
 <h3> Challenges </h3>